Probiotics for Dogs & Sensitive Stomachs: A Simple Guide | Get Joy

 a plant fiber from chicory root

-Think of it as food for the good bacteria already living in your dog's gut.
-It travels to the colon and feeds them, building the foundation everything else depends on.
+Food for the good bacteria already living in your dog's gut.
+This chicory-root fiber travels to the colon and feeds them — setting the table so the probiotics can take hold and thrive.

 • Feeds beneficial gut bacteria